Nullislander0/second-brain-local/README.md

+The following is mostly AI slop directions written by my agent thinking everyone will work the same way I did.
+They won't.
+So there's a lot of assumptions being made here.
+I'll come in with *edit - not really, etc. to try and right the ship as I can.*

 # Open Brain

-A local "second brain" that passively captures, classifies, embeds, and stores context from AI interactions, then exposes that memory through a chat interface (Open WebUI) and MCP tools for Claude Code.
+A local "second brain" that passively captures, classifies, embeds, and stores context from AI interactions, then exposes that memory through a chat interface (Open WebUI) and MCP tools for Claude Code. *It's also supposed to be discoverable and searchable by claude code and able to be linked to that automatically on startup.
+I mean you could just ask claude code to spin up a project and do that, but I'd like to have some instructions for the casuals, too.
+This is the real utility of this tool IMHO: to be able to have your agents search relevant data from your ever-evolving memory database.*

 Everything runs on your local workstation.
 No cloud services required (though you can optionally connect external APIs for premium chat models).